niksy/x-autosuggest/README.md

 When user inputs query, autosuggest first checks if query has less than 2 characters.
-If it does, no results are returned, otherwise it fetches list of countries and maps names to content and value which will be used for input value.
+If it does, no results are returned, otherwise it fetches list of countries and maps names to content (which is country name wrapped in `b` HTML tag) and value which will be used for `input` element value.

 When user chooses option, closest `form` element submit event will be triggered.